CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Related Works

-\paragraph{Unsupervised Image Segmentation with Contrastive Learning} Two leading unsupervised image segmentation methods, Differentiable Feature Clustering~(DFC)~\cite{DFC} and Self-supervised Transformer with Energy-based Graph Optimization~(STEGO)~\cite{STEGO}, both utilize contrastive learning concepts.
-STEGO learn feature relationships between an image and itself, its $k$-nearest neighbors (i.e., $k$ most similar images), and non-neighbor images.
-While STEGO can be trained without labels, it still relies on pretrained vision backbones to extract features for knowledge distillation, which is not a requirement in our method.
-DFC is by far the most similar to our approach, yet with a few key differences.
-First, DFC performs contrastive learning on pixels while we operate on pixel-centered patches.
-Second, we achieve segmentation through a topological multi-scale coarse-graining method which produces many segmentation maps at various granularities, instead of clustering that yields a single segmentation map.
+\paragraph{Unsupervised image segmentation with contrastive learning} Two leading unsupervised image segmentation methods, DFC~\cite{DFC} and STEGO~\cite{STEGO}, both utilize contrastive learning concepts.
+STEGO learns feature relationships between an image and itself, its $k$ most similar images, and dissimilar images.
+Although STEGO can be trained without labels, it relies on pre-trained vision backbones for knowledge distillation, which is not a requirement in our method.
+DFC is by far the most similar to our approach, yet with two key differences.
+First, DFC contrasts on pixels, while we operate on pixel-centered patches.
+Pixel-centered patches contain significantly richer semantic and textural information than pixels.
+Second, we achieve segmentation through a topological multiscale coarse-graining method that produces many segmentation maps at various granularities rather than a single segmentation map.

+\paragraph{Segment Anything Model~(SAM) and medical variants} Segment Anything Model~(SAM)~\cite{SAM_Meta} recently introduced a general-purpose segmentation tool pre-trained on a gigantic dataset of natural images.
+As previous researchers have shown~\cite{SAM_MedIA}, SAM offers an alternative solution to label-free medical image segmentation through an interface called ``zero-shot transfer'', where a single point is provided as a prompt which is deciphered by a prompt encoder and sent to a mask model to produce a segmentation mask.
+Alternative input formats, such as text prompt (written text) or box prompt (bounding box) are also supported by this framework.

+To better adapt to medical image applications, researchers have developed counterparts that are pre-trained on large datasets of medical images instead of natural images.
+MedSAM~\cite{MedSAM} and SAM-Med2D~\cite{SAM_Med2D} are among the most popular variants.

+Strictly speaking, SAM and its variants are not unsupervised learning methods.
+As a result, they still face the cross-domain generalization problem as previously mentioned, while their brute-force solution is to cover the entire data distribution with the huge training set.
+Despite their non-unsupervised nature, we decided to include them for comparison, since they are arguably the latest state-of-the-art segmentation framework.